 Banking shares can have quite a few confusing terms thrown about in regulatory filings.
-Let’s clarify some of the common offenders.
+But it’s important for a prospective investor to understand these terms.
+So, let’s clarify some of the common offenders.

 - Dividends – This is the part of a company’s profit that choose to distribute to investors.
 Typically these are paid out either every quarter or every two quarters.
 The frequency of distribution is at the discretion of management.